laravel/docs/errors.md

 		//
 	});

-Note that if you have more than one type of exception handler, the less specific/catch-all ones should be defined first, while the ones targetting specific exception types should be defined last.
+Note that if you have more than one type of exception handler, the less specific/catch-all ones should be defined first, while the ones targeting specific exception types should be defined last.

 <a name="http-exceptions"></a>
 ## HTTP Exceptions